ng-log/ng-log/docs/unwinder.md

     The description on this page is possibly not up-to-date.

 The [glibc built-in stack-unwinder](#glibc-built-in-stack-unwinder) on 64-bit
-systems has some problems with glog.
+systems has some problems with ng-log.
 In particular, if you are using [`InstallFailureSignalHandler()`](failures.md), the signal may be raised in the middle of `malloc`, holding some `malloc`-related locks when they invoke the stack unwinder.
 The built-in stack unwinder may call `malloc` recursively, which